 Anne-Marie Te Whiu

 Born and raised in Brisbane, Anne-Marie Te Whiu is a proud descendant of the Te Rarawa tribe in Northland, Aotearoa.
-She has primarily worked as a cultural producer and curator; recently having Co-Directed the Queensland Poetry Festival from 2015-2017.
+She has primarily worked as cultural producer and curator, recently having Co-Directed the Queensland Poetry Festival from 2015-2017.

-Her work within spoken word includes being Co-Producer of Woodford Folk Festival’s long-running spoken word showcase WordFood and State Library of QLD’s Event Coordinator for the Australian Poetry Slam – QLD.
-Anne-Marie is currently the Co-Editor of two Verity La poetry streams – the spoken word submission stream Slot Machine as well as Discoursing Diaspora.
-She is also an emerging poet & weaver, with work recently being published in Cordite, Australian Poetry Journal and A Fine Line, and exhibiting her woven installation ātete as part of the Control+Alt+Delete Pacifika Showcase at Outerspace Gallery in Brisbane.
-Earlier this year, Anne-Marie travelled to Wellington, Aotearoa with the support of Create NSW where she was selected to participate in the Māori & Pasifika Intensive Creative Writing Workshop at the IIML, Victoria University.
+Her work within spoken word includes being Co-Producer of Woodford Folk Festival's long-running spoken word showcase WordFood and State Library of QLD's Event Coordinator for the Australian Poetry Slam.
+Anne-Marie is the Co-Editor of Solid Air, Australian and New Zealand Spoken Word Anthology (University of Queensland Press) and is currently the Co-Editor of two Verity La poetry streams – the spoken word submission stream Slot Machine as well as Discoursing Diaspora.
+She is also an emerging poet & weaver, with writing recently being published in Cordite, Australian Poetry Journal and A Fine Line, and exhibiting her woven installation ātete as part of the Ctrl+Alt+Delete Pasifika Showcase at Outerspace Gallery in Brisbane.
+Earlier this year, Anne-Marie traveled to Wellington, Aotearoa with the support of Create NSW where she was selected to participate in the Māori & Pasifika Intensive Creative Writing Workshop at the IIML, Victoria University.

 Appearing at Solid Air: The State Of Spoken Word